dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made to avoid temporary key values erroneously becoming permanent when an entity that has been previously tracked by some `DbContext` instance is moved to a new instance.
+This change was made to prevent temporary key values from erroneously becoming permanent when an entity that has been previously tracked by some `DbContext` instance is moved to a different `DbContext` instance.

 **Mitigations**

-Applications may be using the temporary key values to form associations between entities.
-For example, the temporary primary key value may have been used to set an FK value.
-To avoid this, you can:
-* Use key values that aren't store-generated.
+Applications that assign primary key values onto foreign keys to form associations between entities may depend on the old behavior if the primary keys are store-generated and belong to entities in the `Added` state.
+This can be avoided by:
+* Not using store-generated keys.
-* Use navigation properties to form relationships instead of setting the FK values.
+* Setting navigation properties to form relationships instead of setting foreign key values.

-As an alternative, you can obtain the temporary values from the entity's tracking information.
+* Obtain the actual temporary key values from the entity's tracking information.
 For example, `context.Entry(blog).Property(e => e.Id).CurrentValue` will return the temporary value even though `blog.Id` itself hasn't been set.

 ## DetectChanges honors store-generated key values